 You are surrounded by black magicians — advertisers, acquaintances, and possibly unseen entities, who tempt you from within and without toward a toxic fate.
 But you are not just a passive recipient of temptations, you may also be a source of temptation yourself, or its all too willing partner.
 Don’t surrender to anything that is not in accord with your inner truth.
 Don’t do anything that compromises your inner dignity.

 What are your addictions?
-The addictions could be to foods, intoxicants, compulsive sexuality, unworthy companions, grooved patterns of emotional reactivity, fundamentalist/absolutist rigidities of mind, poor quality cultural products — music, movies, porno, channel surfing, first-person shooter video games, etc. and any sort of habituated, mechanical patterns in your life.
-The positive aspect is that this is a propitious time to work on freeing yourself from addictions.
+The addictions could be to foods, intoxicants, compulsive sexuality, unworthy companions, grooved patterns of emotional reactivity, fundamentalist/absolutist rigidities of mind, poor quality cultural products — music, movies, porno, channel surfing, first-person shooter video games, Tik-Tok reels etc., and any sort of habituated, mechanical patterns in your life.
+The positive aspect is that this is an auspicious time to work on freeing yourself from addictions.
 You need to be your own wise alchemist, supervising what is entering your cauldron and where and on whom you bestow its contents.

 “First we form habits, then they form us.
 Conquer your bad habits or they will conquer you.”